What Is The Best Project Management Software? Asana vs ClickUp vs Trello vs Monday.com

 The board's UI isn't the cleanest looking or most user-friendly, but it gets the job done nicely.
 This is where the former applications mentioned definitely take the cake as far as UI.
 But the ability to view and leave comments on these boards is a huge win for companies seeking insight from their followers or external teams.

 Holding true to Trello's promise to make their platform to feel fun and flexible, Trello calls their templates page "Inspiration."

 Like Monday.com and Asana, whichever team you're trying to run, Trello probably has a template to show you where to get started.
 Their templates, however, are highly customizable and are more targetted and geared towards any team you could imagine.

-However, Trello seems to be best used on a desktop, with many reviews stating the phone app could be improved - a major pass for those business people constantly on the go and was also a specific reason why we ourselves passed on the app.
+However, Trello seems to be best used on a desktop and isn't the best for mobile.
+With many reviews stating the phone app could be improved - a major pass for those business people constantly on the go.

 In keeping with the theme of everything being fun at Trello, they actually call their integrations "Power-ups," which makes this page feel extremely lighthearted (this part of the app we genuinely enjoyed).

 As far as the amount of "Power-ups" goes, Trello has everything you could want and then some.
 There are the basics obviously, (Dropbox, Google Docs, Google Calendar, MailChimp, etc) but then Trello offers a whole list of Power-ups made by and for Trello to make your workflow faster and seamless.

 Trello also offers integration specifically for their mobile app, these integrations being called "Trello To-Go."
 An interesting note considering they've had so many complaints about their mobile app.